How more than 100 American soccer players abroad fared this weekend

 Super League

-St. Gallen forward Kekuta Manneh: in the 18 but did not play in 1-0 defeat to Luzern
+St. Gallen forward Kekuta Manneh: played 65 minutes in 3-2 victory at Xamax

 DENMARK